matanyaniv8/Smart-Dog-Keeper-System--IoT/README.md

 Adafruit also creates graphs and statistics on the above information so the user can track its dog water consumption and room temperature.

 ## Getting Started
-We'ved created a simple and accessible guide for creating this system using Instructable.com, please [press here](https://www.instructables.com/Building-Your-Own-Smart-Dog-Keeper-System-With-ESP/) if you would like to try it yourself.
+We'ved created a simple and accessible guide for creating this system using Instructable.com, please [press here](https://www.instructables.com/Building-Your-Own-Smart-Dog-Keeper-System-With-ESP/) if you'd like to try this yourself.

 ## License